Nayal17/LLM-shelf/README.md

 # LLM-shelf

 Welcome to the LLM Shelf!
-This repository is dedicated to storing and organizing work related to my LLM projects and competition solutions.
+This repository is dedicated to storing LLM related work.